aperfect01/altoffcanvas-shopware6/README.md

 1. Determining the last added item in the cart
 2. Loading the product's configured cross-selling groups
 3. Filtering and sorting cross-selling products
-4. Limiting results to the configured maximum number

 ### Template Structure